vfelix-00/ee157_lab5/README.md

 From this capture and peak value of the back-emf waveform, we estimate the back-emf voltage to be around 14.61 V.

+## Generating our circuit schematic

+We implemented one of the simplest ways to drive stepper motors.
+In this simple stepper motor application, we did not try to control the current or voltage.
+Stepper motors are not designed for efficiency, but rather for holding torque.

+The Toshiba TB6674PG Stepping Motor Driver IC we used did not have a bunch of logic circuitry.
+Its major functionality was to provide H-bridges implemented in 130nm BiCD MOS along with some “protection” diodes and over-current / over-temperature circuitry.

+We reviewed the datasheet for the TB6674PG, once we were familiar with all the pins and how they should be connected / configured, we drew out the schematic we planned to implement.